 In addition to these strategic building blocks, Crelan has also identified functional risk appetite statements for risks that affect one (or more) of the strategic domains.

-The table below shows the limits approved by the BoD of Crelan Group in December 2022.
+The table below shows the limits approved by the BoD of Crelan Group in December 2022 (applicable in 2023).